University of Iceland: Schools and faculties

 The University of Iceland is divided into five schools (svið) which are further divided into a total of twenty-five faculties (deildir).
 Prior to 2008, it was divided into eleven faculties which were then divided into departments (skorir).
-The largest current school is the School of Social Sciences with over 4,700 students, while each of the other four have around half that number.
+As of fall 2025, the School of Social Sciences was the largest, with around 3,500 students, followed by the School of Health Sciences with around 2,700.
+The remaining four schools each had between 1,900–2,600 students.
+At that time, 231 exchange students from other schools were also enrolled.
 The university also operates a continuing education centre.